 Charge Name and Nicknames

-You may associate one or more CPT (procedure) codes with the charge.
-CPT codes are generally required for third-party (insurance, Medicare, etc.) reimbursement.
-Associated CPT code(s) will automatically appear with the charge when it is added to a patient's account, though associated CPT(s) can be edited or removed at that time.
+You may associate one or more billing codes with the charge.
+Billing codes are generally required for third-party (insurance, Medicare, etc.) reimbursement.
+Associated billing code(s) will automatically appear with the charge when it is added to a patient's account, though associated code(s) can be edited or removed at that time.

-Multiple CPT codes should be separated by commas.
+- Multiple billing codes should be separated by commas.

-Enter CPT modifiers after the relevant CPT code by typing the CPT code followed by either a space or a colon, followed by the modifier.
+- Enter billing code modifiers after the relevant code by typing the code followed by either a space or a colon, followed by the modifier.

 - To indicate multiple instances/units of the same code, type "x3", e.g., immediately after the code with no spaces.

-For a charge in your charge list that has with multiple CPT codes, you can manually set each component CPT code to display as a separate line item when you generate an insurance invoice or superbill.
-This may be needed because many insurers will reject claims when more than one CPT code is listed on a single line on the submitted invoice.
+For a charge in your charge list that has with multiple billing codes, you can manually set each component billing code to display as a separate line item when you generate an insurance invoice or superbill.
+This may be needed because many insurers will reject claims when more than one billing code is listed on a single line on the submitted invoice.